preetikumar20/OXTR_Meyer2022/README.md

 ## License
-`OTR pathway` are open-source and licensed under the ??.
+`OTR pathway` are open-source and licensed under the  Apache License, version 2.0.
 For details, see the LICENSE file.